ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned a vowels exercise, using a set for fast membership checks.
 - Learned try/except blocks for handling errors.
 - Learned raising my own custom exceptions.
+- Learned a purchase-bug exercise, debugging a real error scenario.